AI Search Readiness Checklist for E-Commerce (2026)

 I want to be direct about the limits of this approach.
 Completing every item on this checklist will make your site technically ready for AI search.
 It will not guarantee that ChatGPT or Perplexity will cite you.

-My research across 441 domains showed that the dominant factor in whether a site gets cited is content relevance — whether your page directly answers the specific question someone asks.
+Our research across 441 domains showed that the dominant factor in whether a site gets cited is content relevance - whether your page directly answers the specific question someone asks.
 Sites covering the right topic get cited 62 times more often than off-topic sites, regardless of their technical readiness score.
+That is why Part 1 of this checklist exists - do the content work first, then come back to Part 2.

 So treat this checklist as removing technical barriers.
 Make sure AI engines can read and extract your content.
 Then focus your energy on creating content that genuinely answers the questions your customers are asking.
-That combination — technical readiness plus content relevance — is the best strategy I can recommend based on the data I have.
+That combination - technical readiness plus content relevance - is the best strategy we can recommend based on the data we have.

 Frequently Asked Questions